 Paul J. Mauro practices estate law at Legacy Financial Advisors.
 Here are a few steps to take to avoid problems he encounters regularly.

 - The probate process may seem like no big deal when we look back to the passing of our parents and grandparents who did not have much.
-Now in 2012 with larger estates more complete data from Internet databases and many long lost relatives on the web, it gets more serious.
+Now with larger estates more complete data from Internet databases and many long lost relatives on the web, it gets more serious.
 If you own a home in your state but you have a cottage, mountain house, or camp in a faraway place, your family will have not one state probate, but two.
 In many cases the rules of that other state are totally and completely different than your home state.
 This process requires your family to obtain outside counsel in that state, make required filings and yes, wait and wait.
 The land, which may have little value, can often cost many thousands to get released from probate to sell or dispose of.
 Real estate is the primary reason to do revocable trust work late in life so children can legally avoid the costs and hassles of probate.
-I am still waiting for the probate results on a Maine farm, a North Dakota field with oil rights, and a Florida condo, so the children can sell them and move on.

 - Ladies please be clear about the jewelry.
-I know it sounds like a small thing, but a family I have known for 20 years is fractured over a diamond ring because one daughter took it home.
+I know it sounds like a small thing, but a family I have known for decades was fractured over a diamond ring because one daughter took it home.
 With five children and plenty of money in the estate, these parents left a large inheritance.
-In the end however, one daughter (of 3) and two boys are upset with each other over this one small thing.
+In the end however, one daughter (of 3) and two boys were upset with each other over this one small thing.
 Most wills and trusts provide space for the memorandum to list clearly who gets what of material goods like clothes, jewelry and furnishings.
 Some instructions remove assumptions and bad feelings.
 Naturally when there is one ring and 5 children decisions have to be made.
-I’m afraid this family will never have another Thanksgiving or Christmas where they remember mom and dad without this cloud over them.
-It’s a sad thing and ultimately the parents’ fault.
 If you have personal items, especially of large monetary value, make a list and attach to your will or trust.

 - Boys and their toys are not a big issue during life.
 Men have car collections, tool collections and even stamps and coins.
 For some reason men collect things that they enjoy, but when they pass away, the wives are stuck with a monumental cleanup job.
-I am liquidating an estate right now with a huge number of tools and wood working materials the spouse will never use.
-I have a car collection and automobile tools she will never touch.
+I once liquidated an estate with a huge number of tools and wood working materials the spouse would never use.
+There was a car collection and automobile tools she was never going to touch.
 This man was a collector of things and he never had one, he had three.
-Just thinking about where this collection will go and how to get it to the auctioneer and turn the toys into cash is a giant job.
+Just thinking about where the collection would go and how to get it to the auctioneer and turn the toys into cash was a giant job.
 So if you love your spouse, leave a guidebook, a set of instructions or a wish list.
 Do you want the tools to go to a tech school?
 Let us know.
 Is there some place we can call to sell the rare wood?
 These are things we need to know.

 In summary, a few pieces of paper, a road map and some instructions would be nice.
 Since we all collect more things over time, take a few minutes to plan where and how your family will handle these things when you’re gone.
 This way we can remember our loved one for the good times and the great memories, not the hassles of cleaning out their junk.